JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Covers activities related to persuading, deceiving, bartering, seducing, intimidating, catching when someone is deceiving you, ect...

-Examples include persuading a king to go to war, deceiving a guard as to your wereabouts the previous night, bartering for a better price on a sword, seducing a party guest to gain access to the royal ball, intimidating a street thug trying to mug you, or catching that your travel guide isn't being truthfull about how safe the old rope bridge is.
+Examples include persuading a king to go to war, deceiving a guard as to your whereabouts the previous night, bartering for a better price on a sword, seducing a party guest to gain access to the royal ball, intimidating a street thug trying to mug you, or catching that your travel guide isn't being truthful about how safe the old rope bridge is.

 Commonly used by politicians, traders, or con men.

 #### General Knowledge

-Covers activites related to reading ability, absorbing knowledge, recalling information, performing deductive analysis, thinking logically, ect...
+Covers activities related to reading ability, absorbing knowledge, recalling information, performing deductive analysis, thinking logically, ect...

-Examples include reading quickly through an ancient tomb for a clue as the walls close around you, absorbing the knowledge of the local area from a map, recalling why the symbol on the slain cultists robe looks familar, deducing that only the butler would have had access to the murder weapon, thinking through what the best way to avoid the local gangs terrotories in a bad part of town.
+Examples include reading quickly through an ancient tomb for a clue as the walls close around you, absorbing the knowledge of the local area from a map, recalling why the symbol on the slain cultists robe looks familiar, deducing that only the butler would have had access to the murder weapon, thinking through what the best way to avoid the local gangs territories in a bad part of town.

 Commonly used by historians, bookworms, detectives or street smart individuals.